Trusted WordPress tutorials, when you need them most.

 Set Up Expiry Time & Garbage Collection

-WP Super Cache lets you set up the expiry time and frequency of deleting cached pages from your server.
+WP Super Cache also lets you set up the expiry time and frequency for deleting cached pages from your server.

 The ‘Cache Timeout’ tells the plugin to remove the cached page and perform a fresh cache.
 The plugin will set it to 1800 seconds by default, which is great for a high-traffic website.